Ensuring the protection of investor rights is one of the most important priorities of the securities market regulator of any country.

 The new SEBI guidelines for debt mutual funds introduced the minimum liquid holdings for these mutual funds.

 This maintenance of liquid holding proportion will be mandatory for all types of debt mutual funds.
-For example, a Banking and PSU fund that invests 80% of the total investments into bank and PSU debts.
+For example, a Banking and PSU fund invests 80% of the total investments into bank and PSU debts.
 Now with the new SEBI guideline for debt mutual funds, the 10% portion of the debt fund can only be invested in liquid securities.
 Therefore, the bank and PSU debt component in a Bank and PSU debt fund will be 80% of the 90% proportion left.

 Therefore, per the new SEBI guidelines for debt mutual funds, an overall 72% of the bank and PSU debt fund can be invested into debt investments of banks and PSUs.

-The only exemptions to the new SEBI guidelines for debt mutual funds are overnight, liquid, and gilt funds.
+The only exemptions to the new SEBI guidelines for debt mutual funds are overnight, liquid, and Gilt funds.

 In March 2021, SEBI levied restrictions on mutual funds for holding debt securities of a single issuer.